acid-info/logos.co/docs/consensus.md

 ---
 title: Consensus
 sidebar_position: 3
-description: Nomos is a privacy-preserving, sovereign, modular blockchain that will serve as the trustless agreements layer for the Logos Network State.
+description: Nomos is a privacy-preserving, sovereign, modular blockchain that will serve as the trustless agreements layer for the Logos Network.
 ---

 # Nomos